tomszink/underline/README.md

 ~~~~~~~~~~~~~~~~~~~~
 ```

-This is useful for **reStructuredText** or Markdown flavors, in case you use this kind of heading style.
+This is useful for **reStructuredText** or Markdown flavours, in case you use this kind of heading style.

 ## Command invocation